The black hole spin in GRS 1915+105, revisited: Acknowledgements

 \section{Acknowledgements}

-This work was supported by NASA Astrophysics Theory Program grant 80NSSC18K1018 and assisted by the Jefferson Scholars Foundation Fellowship.
+We thank the anonymous reviewer for their helpful suggestions and making this paper clear and more consistent.
 We thank Tom Maccarone, Evan Smith, and Jack Steiner for useful discussions and helpful comments.
 This work also benefited from SWD's many discussions with Jeff McClintock about the application of the continuum-fitting method and we wish he was still with us to provide input on this work and continue the efforts himself.
+This work was supported by NASA Astrophysics Theory Program grant 80NSSC18K1018 and assisted by the Jefferson Scholars Foundation Fellowship.